Wes Hildreth: Early life and education

 Wes Hildreth, full name Edward Wesley Hildreth III, was born on August 17, 1938, in Newton, Massachusetts, and was of Scottish ancestry.
-His parents—a housewife from an upper class family and a middle class retail store manager—had married earlier that year.
+His parents—Marion Frederica “Freddie” MacVicar, a housewife from an upper class family, and George Edward Hildreth, a middle class retail store manager—had married earlier that year.
+Wes was their firstborn, followed by his siblings Deborah and Bruce.
 Wes grew up "bicoastal", and lived most of his life in either Greater Boston or the San Francisco Bay Area; he attended schools in both California and Massachusetts, and graduated in 1956 as the salutatorian of Tamalpais High School in Mill Valley, California.
 Hildreth ran the Dipsea Race in 1955, while a student at Tamalpais.

 Hildreth attended Harvard College, the undergraduate school of liberal arts and sciences at Harvard University, where he majored in geology with a minor in government.
 While at Harvard, he was a cross country runner for the Harvard Crimson.
 He received a Detur Book Prize (awarded to sophomores with high academic standing) in 1958.
 Between his sophomore and junior years, he joined an Army Reserve unit and trained for six months at Fort Ord, earning the distinction "Outstanding Soldier of the Cycle" in 1959.
 In 1960, he placed 29th in the 1960 Boston Marathon, and was elected to Phi Beta Kappa.
 Hildreth graduated with a Bachelor of Arts degree cum laude in 1961.
 After graduating, he received Harvard's Sheldon Fellowship—a scholarship to travel the world—then worked for four years (1966–1970) as a seasonal naturalist for the National Park Service.
 One of his duty stations included Death Valley National Park where he befriended Edward Abbey.
 One season was with the Park Service at Grand Canyon National Park in 1967.
 That year Wes became friends with Grand Canyon hikers Harvey Butchart and Colin Fletcher.
 With their advice, in 1968, he and Jack Fulton hiked the length of Grand Canyon National Park from Topocoba Hilltop to the Hopi Salt Trail, becoming the first people documented to make that hike.
-In 1969, Wes boated the Colorado River through Grand Canyon with Otis R. Marston.
+In 1969, Wes and his wife Nancy boated the Colorado River through Grand Canyon with Otis R. Marston.

 Hildreth started graduate school in 1970, but dropped out under the domestic pressure of the Vietnam War.
 He later returned to graduate studies; under the advisorship of Ian S. E. Carmichael, Charles M. Gilbert, and Herbert R. Shaw, Hildreth received a Doctor of Philosophy degree from the University of California, Berkeley in 1977, staying at Berkeley after graduation to complete postdoctoral work with Carmichael.